Showing all 8 results

 Known in Russian as Sibirskiy Velikan Rozovyi.
 Truly giant pink beefsteaks form on tall floppy vines.
 Deliciously juicy and meaty.
 Usually Siberian tomatoes are on the early side but this special tomato is an exception.
 We thought it would be too late for us here in the Northwest but it was just fine.
 Like many main season tomatoes the yield is huge but more concentrated in the late season.
 It fills the role that Brandywine often would, but we like it better in every way.
 Sourced originally from Tatiana Kouchnareva, the creator of the wonderful fact-filled website, Tatiana’s TOMATObase.
 Tatiana originally received this variety from Tamara Yaschenko, a tomato collector from Siberia.

 Solanum lycopersicum.
 80 days.
 Indet.
 Potato Leaf.

-This is one of the tomatoes we have chosen to replace the Brandywine.
-We have found it to be a bit earlier to mature & much heavier yielding.
+This is one of the tomatoes we have chosen to replace Brandywine.
+We have found it to be a bit earlier to mature and much heavier yielding.
 The thing that really makes it a winner is that it sweetens up better in our climate.
-Big, pink 16 oz beefsteak fruits are somewhat variable in shape, many with a rather ribbed appearance & some with a more flattened globe shape.
+Big, pink 16 oz beefsteak fruits are somewhat variable in shape, many with a rather ribbed appearance and some with a more flattened globe shape.
 If you like big, richly sweet heirlooms this one is for you.
 Has even won a few Oregon tomato taste-offs (we are not making this part up)!
 Heirloom variety from the Mennonites of Wisconsin.
 First introduced to Seed Savers Exchange in 1985 by Thane H. Earle of Whitewater, Wisconsin.